Arya-Adhikari/Arya-Adhikari/README.md

 # 👋 Hi, I'm Arya Adhikari!

-I'm an aspiring Data Analyst passionate about data driven insights.
+I'm a Data Analyst passionate about data driven insights.
 Check out my work and feel free to connect as I learn about the field!

 ---